kelvintyb/sw-rails-docs/source/index.html.md

   }
 ```

-This endpoint retrieves all kittens, and accepts optional parameters for pagination.
+This endpoint retrieves all prospects, and accepts optional parameters for pagination.

 ### HTTP Request